geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 1. You should still be logged into your Domain Controller VM (LON-DC1) as **ADATUM\Administrator** and password **Pa55w.rd**; if not, then do so now.

-2. In Internet Explorer, open a new tab in the browser and enter the following URL in the address bar: **https://make.powerapps.com**
+2. In your Microsoft Edge browser, open a new tab and enter the following URL in the address bar: **https://make.powerapps.com**

 3. This will open the **Power Apps studio**.
 On the main body of the **Home** page, under the **Make your own app** section, select **Canvas app from blank**.